simmplecoder/CodeReviewReloaded/designDocs/Resource Requests Urls  To Database Handler.md

 - `/CodeReviewTool/services/file/{"email" : "student@nu.edu.kz", "secret_key" : key, "file_id" : "file001"}` -> should return CommentedFile JSON object whose code is already on the server.

 *** {} - are params sent as JSON.

+### `Admin`:
+- Admin would like to perform several actions.
+- The admin has search function that sends request to `/CodeReviewTool/services/loggingsearch/{"from" : "yy-mm-dd", "to" : "yy-mm-dd", "keyword" : "login"}` and the backend should return logs as JSONArray.
+- Turn on/off logging.
+Admin sends requests `/CodeReviewTool/services/loggingswitch` should return just a OK response.
+- Get status of loggin. `/CodeReviewTool/services/loggingison` should return the status of logging either YES or NO.